 Yonge Street looking north from King Street on December 24, 1924.
 The Peter Witt trailer is southbound toward King.
 On the east side of Yonge is the Strand Theatre, built in 1919.
 Toronto Archives, s 0071, item 3631.

 Gazing north on Yonge Street from Queen Street in 1935.
 On the east side of the street is Loew’s Downtown, which is now the Elgin Theatre.
 The buildings on the northwest and northeast corners of the street still exist today but are employed for other commercial purposes.
 Toronto Archives, s 0071, Item 11703.

 A Peter Witt streetcar photographed in the 1980s at the Halton County Radial Railway Museum.

 The interior of the same streetcar at the museum.
 This is the type of car that I remember on Yonge Street, with the padded brown leatherette seats.

 To view the Home Page for this blog: https://tayloronhistory.wordpress.com/

 For more information about the topics explored on this blog:

 Another book on theatres, published by Dundurn Press, is entitled, “Toronto’s Movie Theatres of Yesteryear—Brought Back to Thrill You Again.”
-It explores 81 theatres and contains over 125 archival photographs, with interesting anecdotes about these grand old theatres and their fascinating histories.
-Note: an article on this book was published in Toronto Life Magazine, October 2016 issue.
+It contains over 125 archival photographs and relates interesting anecdotes about these grand old theatres and their fascinating histories.

 The book is available at local book stores throughout Toronto or for a link to order this book: https://www.dundurn.com/books/Torontos-Local-Movie-Theatres-Yesteryear